Teenage Conceptions

 Figure 3 shows Blackpool's under 18 conception rate compared with the North West and England.
 It demonstrates that while significant improvements have been made, teenage pregnancy remains an issue for Blackpool.

 Figure 4 compares the under 18 conception rate across all upper tier local authorities in England.
-It can clearly be seen that Blackpool is in the highest quintile nationally.
+Blackpool has the 4th highest rate with Redcar and Cleveland, Kingston upon Hill and Middlesbrough having higher rates.

-Figure 4: Under 18 conception rate, 2021 - Comparison of local authorities in England
+Figure 4: Under 18 conception rate, 2022 - Comparison of upper tier local authorities in England

-In 2021, the estimated number of under 18 conceptions in Blackpool fell by 29% from 65 in 2020 to 46.
+In 2022, the estimated number of under 18 conceptions in Blackpool rose by 30% from 46 in 2021 to 60.
 The number of conceptions do fluctuate year on year and despite occasional increases the general trend continues to fall from the high rate of 81 per 1,000 in 2003.
 Figure 5 shows the trend in the rate of all age conceptions and under 18 conceptions in Blackpool and England since 2001.

 The size of the female population of child bearing age (women aged 15-44) will also influence the number of conceptions as these are peak age groups for maternities (25-29 and 30-34) and abortions (20-24) and the relative sizes of these groups will impact upon the number and rate of conceptions.
-Projected population estimates for females in Blackpool show gradually rising numbers of young women in the 15-19 age group until the late-2020s, which may have an impact on teenage pregnancy and abortions.
-At the same time, numbers of women in both the 20-24 and 25-29 age groups are predicted to decline.
+Projected population estimates for females in Blackpool show the under 25 population increasing slightly until the mid 2030's before declining into 2040's.
+The 25-44 age group remains relatively stable through the 2030s and into the 2040s.

 Variation within Blackpool